wp-plugins/media-file-renamer/readme.txt

 == Frequently Asked Questions ==

-Check the FAQ on the official website, here: http://apps.meow.fr/media-file-renamer/faq/
+Check the FAQ on the official website, here: http://apps.meow.fr/media-file-renamer/faq/.

+If you are a developer and willing to customize the way the file are renamed, please use the mfrh_new_filename filter.
+The $new is the new filename proposed by the plugin, $old is the previous one and $post contains the information about the current attachment.

+`
+add_filter( 'mfrh_new_filename', array( $this, 'filter_filename' ), 10, 3 );

+function filter_filename( $new, $old, $post ) {
+  return "renamed-" . $new;
+}
+`

 == Screenshots ==